shreethaanu/shreethaanu/README.md

 Hey 👋🏻,

 I'm ShreeThaanu, Design Technologist from India 🇮🇳 .
 I am interested in, write about and develop (mobile & web applications) with swift, ReactJS, JavaScript and python.
-I also work on AR/VR apps and write articles about consumer facing applications.
+I also work on XR apps and write articles about consumer facing applications.

 You can see what I am currently up to on [strlabz.com][1].